ace-1331/ace12401-cursedscript/README.md

 ### PC
 ### Chrome
-1. Dowload and unzip the latest version found here: https://github.com/ace-1331/ace12401-cursedscript/releases
+1. Dowload and unzip the latest version found here: https://github.com/ace-1331/ace12401-cursedscript/releases \
+**Use the `Souce code (zip)` download option!**
 2. Navigate to `chrome://extensions/`
 3. Enable Developer mode
 4. Remove previous versions of the curse (if applicable).